jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 #includedir /etc/sudoers.d
 ```

-note the 2 important lines: how root gets the right to run all the commands and how the sudo and admin groups get rights to run commands as root.
+Note the 2 important lines: how root gets the right to run all the commands and how the sudo and admin groups get rights to run commands as root.
 The `ALL:ALL` means these users can run as any user and any group.
 The last ALL tells the sudo that these users / groups can run ALL commands.
 It is possible to put /bin/ping in the last part to tell sudo that this user can run only ping as root.

 > The /etc/sudoers file is very important and breaking it will make major problems. to prevent you from adding un-interpretable lines in that file, the `visudo` command should be used instead of `vi /etc/sudoers`.
 This tool will check your edits to make sure that sudo command can understand them.